-As standard, Spektrix allows you to take payments using several standard methods of payment: cash, card, Chip & PIN (for UK/IE users), Account Credit, and – as long as you have them enabled – Gift Vouchers.
+As standard, Spektrix allows you to take payments using several standard methods of payment: cash, card, Chip & PIN (for UK/ROI users), Account Credit, and – as long as you have them enabled – Gift Vouchers.

 Cash, card and Chip & PIN will show up where appropriate under the Payments tab in the Payment section of the basket in the Sales Interface:

 Account Credit and Gift Vouchers, meanwhile, can be used via the Credit, deposit & vouchers tab:

 With the exception of cash, all of these methods of payment are integrated into Spektrix, which means the processing is done within Spektrix.

 Custom Payment Types

 But what if you want to accept other methods of payment?
 Many organisations accept payment by cheque, invoice, or many other methods; these can be set up in Spektrix by creating Custom Payment Types.

 NOTE: Custom Payment Types can only be used in the Sales Interface, and for payments processed via integrated Partner Products.
 They cannot be used by customers online.

 You can create both payment and refund Custom Payment Types and, once set up, they will display in both the basket and your reports – including the Payments & Activities report.
 In terms of the basket, any payment types that you set up will be available under the Payments tab of the Payment section, while refund types will show up under the Refunds tab:

 You can also add Attributes to Custom Payment Types to record additional information when making payments or refunds with them, e.g. a cheque number for a cheque payment.

 Why would I need to use a Custom Payment Type?

 The obvious reasons why you might need to set up Custom Payment Types are if you want to accept other methods of payment, the most common of which are probably cheques, BACS payments, and invoices.
 These methods of payment aren't processed within Spektrix – you process them elsewhere, so you just need a way of letting Spektrix know that you've taken the payment.